 Intuitively, we can think about ourselves, isn’t it the case that we’re more likely to want to try something if we believe we can succeed at it?
-Now think about employees.
+Now think about this in the light of user adoption.
 When employees interpret organizational change as difficult or misaligned with their skill sets, they can feel threatened.
 Even teams made up entirely of millennials are going to have luddites (people who are technologically illiterate and strongly dislike technology).

 In many cases, it’s not that these team members inherently dislike technology.
 It’s the fear that they won’t be able to adapt to the technology that stems the dislike, and ultimately drives an unwillingness to change.

 A study on organizational trust and adaption to change found that fear of failure significantly predicted employee adaptation to change.
 Mentally, it is both easier and safer to avoid the change entirely than it is to invest time into learning, and ultimately fail.

 Methods on how to reduce the fear of failure and thus promote employee buy-in will be addressed later in the article.